Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 11.md

 ---
-title: If you'd like to WPA, press the star key!
+title: Day 11 - If you'd like to WPA, press the star key!
 draft: false
 tags:
   - cybersecurity